Giles Chichester

-Giles Bryan Chichester (born 29 July 1946) is a British Conservative Party politician who was a Member of the European Parliament (MEP) for South West England and Gibraltar from 1999 until he retired 2014.
+Giles Bryan Chichester (29 July 1946 – 12 August 2026) was a British Conservative Party politician who was a Member of the European Parliament (MEP) for South West England and Gibraltar from 1999 until he retired in 2014.
 He was elected as Vice-President of the European Parliament on 6 July 2011 to replace Silvana Koch-Mehrin who had resigned over plagiarism allegations.

+Early life and career

-Chichester was born in London and educated at Westminster School and Christ Church, Oxford.
-Since 1969, he has worked in the family business, Francis Chichester Ltd (publishers of maps, guides and educational wallcharts), founded by his father Sir Francis Chichester KBE, and still lives in the family home at 9 St James's Place, London SW1.
+Giles Bryan Chichester was born in London on 29 July 1946.
+He educated at Westminster School and Christ Church, Oxford.
+From 1969, he worked in the family business, Francis Chichester Ltd (publishers of maps, guides and educational wallcharts), founded by his father Sir Francis Chichester KBE.
+He lived in the family home at 9 St James's Place, London SW1.

 He was MEP for Devon and East Plymouth from 1994 to 1999 and represented South West England in the European Parliament from 1999 until 2014.
 On 23 July 2004 he was elected chair of the Parliamentary Committee on Industry, Research and Energy.

-He is a former chairman of the Carlton Club Political Committee and is chairman of his family business publishing maps.
+Chichester was chairman of the Carlton Club Political Committee and his family business, publishing maps.

-Chichester describes himself as a "climate change sceptic".
+He described himself as a "climate change sceptic".